Monti steps boldly into Italy election race - maybe

 The picture is now somewhat clearer and can be summed up as follows: Monti will present a list of policy priorities and wait to see if a credible centrist alliance emerges that adopts the plan as its own and has a chance of doing well in the election.

-If this happens, he will agree to stand at the election as the alliance's candidate for prime minister.
+If this happens, he will agree to stand at the election as the alliances's candidate for prime minister.

 While this strategy may seem a cautious one, the risk for Monti is that by promoting a centrist alliance he has sacrificed his aura as a non-partisan technocrat.
 After being put on a pedestal for most of his premiership, he will now be fiercely attacked in the election campaign by left and right alike.